When Alcatraz is sold out...

 The ticket office opened at 7:30 a.m. and everything went smoothly.
 She was able to get her tickets and went out to see Alcatraz that day.

-A visitor last summer (July, 2015) reported that they got to the pier at 4:15 a.m. and there were already 3 groups in line ahead of them.
+A visitor in July reported that they got to the pier at 4:15 a.m. and there were already 3 groups in line ahead of them.
 The ticket personnel were enforcing the no leaving the line rule.
 She also reminded people to dress warmly; it's pretty cold that time of the morning in San Francisco, even in the summer.

 If none of these options works, there are bay cruises that sail around Alcatraz, but don't stop at the island.
 You get a great view of Alcatraz, and a trip out under the Golden Gate Bridge, which is a treat in itself.
 See San Francisco Bay Cruises for details and tips about the various cruise options.